MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 Every environment uses the [Quantum Development Kit (QDK)](xref:microsoft.quantum.overview.q-sharp), an open-source set of tools that includes the quantum programming language Q# and accompanying libraries.
 With the QDK, you can develop quantum computing applications using different IDEs and languages, and run them on quantum simulators or quantum hardware using Azure Quantum.

+> [!NOTE]
+> With the Azure Quantum website, you can run Q# code in your browser with no setup required.
+For more information, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 The QDK provides:

 - Python packages to submit Qiskit and Cirq applications, Q# applications, or [optimization problems (QIO)](xref:microsoft.quantum.optimization.concepts.overview.introduction) to the Azure Quantum service